didats/DTSocialMediaLogin/README.md

 This library is using [FBSDKCoreKit](https://cocoapods.org/pods/FBSDKCoreKit), [FBSDKLoginKit](https://cocoapods.org/pods/FBSDKLoginKit), [GoogleSignIn](https://cocoapods.org/pods/GoogleSignIn), and [OAuthSwift](https://cocoapods.org/pods/OAuthSwift).

 ## Setting up
-Before implementing any codes, you will need to have these 4 items which you could get from the development  portal of each Social Media.
+Before implementing any codes, you will need to have these 4 items (2 items from Twitter) which you could get from the development  portal of each Social Media.
 Assuming you knew the portal, so I am not gonna go through in detail.

 1. **Google**
 Go to Google APIs Console.
 Create a project, go to APIs & Services, Credentials, and create one.
 You gonna need the `Client ID`